george4n/ddocs/content/esigning/creating-a-flow.md

 Select which template to load, if you have already done this in the first step, then move onto selecting which campaign this flow will apply to.

 The first field "Document Name" is a standard field, and will be present in all flows.
+This is will form the physical file name of the signed PDF.
 We can also see a field for "Firstname", "Lastname" and "our-custom-field" in the example above.

 For each field, we can select a Data Type and Data Value to insert into the field.
 They will be inserted as a **shortcode**.
 You can use shortcodes to construct numbers and strings.
 You can also apply functions to these shortcodes.
-It sounds complicating, but really, its not :)
+It sounds complicating, but really, it's not :)

 You can insert system variables into your fields: